RatJuggler/my-production-docker-build/README.md

 This is a basic outline for building a Nginx docker image for one, or more, static web sites.

+Assuming you have Docker installed and the daemon running then to build the container use from the roor folder:

+  $ docker build -t IMAGE-NAME .

+And then run it with the usual commands:

+  $ docker run -d IMAGE-NAME

 The docker build context includes the Nginx configuration files (see [Nginx HTTP server boilerplate configs](https://github.com/RatJuggler/server-configs-nginx/tree/add-misc-headers)) under the `config` folder and a `srv` folder for the sites to serve.